 Having reviewed all of the evidence in the record, the administrative law judge finds: On June 4, 2012, lowa Workforce Development mailed a copy of the June 4, 2012, reference 05, decision to Mark Quagliano's last known address of record.
-The decision denied benefits and carried a June 14, 2012 deadline for filing an appeal.
-Mr. Quagliano did not receive a copy of the decision and one was provided to him on July 12, 2012 for use at the appeal hearing.
+The decision denied benefits in connection with Mr. Quagliano's voluntary quit from Deery Brothers, Inc. The decision carried a June 14, 2012 deadline for filing an appeal.
+Mr. Quagliano did not receive a copy of the decision until one was provided to him on July 12, 2012 for use at the appeal hearing.
 On June 13, 2012, Iowa Workforce Development had mailed Mr. Quagliano a June 13, 2012, reference 03, decision that denied benefits in connection with a new claim year based on the prior adjudication of his separation from the employer.
 The June 13 decision carried a June 23, 2012 deadline for appeal.
 Mr. Quagliano received the June 13 decision on June 15.
 Mr. Quagliano filed an appeal from that decision on June 19, 2012, when he delivered a completed appeal form to the Burlington Workforce Development Center.
 The Appeals Section received the appeal by fax the same day.
+The administrative judge found Mr. Quagliano's appeal from the June 4, 2012, reference 05 decision (concerning the Jun 5, 2011 original claim) to be a timely appeal.
+See Appeal Number 12A-UI-07282-JTT.